21130449-NguyenKhaiNam/use-bootstrap/README.md

 #2: I link all file for index.html and test run
 Error: I can't excute div or anything in file html at js
 Solution: This is true, i can't anything beacause it's rule.
 So i can use js for create function and can run it on file html.

+#3: So i hate UI because i bad it, but still create figma :<
+Error: Don't have idea
+Solution: Search on internet